-Our audit procedures included a test of enrollments and related services reported in the October 15, 2022 Application for State School Aid (A.S.S.A.) for on-roll, private schools for the handicapped, bilingual and low income.
+Our audit procedures included a test of information reported in the October 15, 2022 Application for State School Aid (A.S.S.A.) for on-roll, private schools for the handicapped, bilingual and low-income students.
 We also performed a review of the District procedures related to its completion.
-The information on the A.S.S.A. was compared to the District workpapers with no exceptions.
-The information that was included on the workpapers was verified on a test basis without exception.
+The information on the A.S.S.A. was compared to the District workpapers with minor errors.
+The information that was included on the workpapers was verified on a test basis with minor errors.
 The results of our procedures are presented in the Schedule of Audited Enrollments.